Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: Conclusion and Potential Impact

-We developed a novel end-to-end learning approach based on a joint sequence autoencoder, for near-term prediction of hypoxemia, especially persistent hypoxemia, a rare but critical adverse surgical condition of high clinical significance.
-In a large dataset of surgeries from a major academic medical center, our proposed model achieved the best performance in predicting general and persistent hypoxemia, respectively, which outperforms strong baselines including the model used by the state-of-the-art hypoxemia prediction system.
-Given high sensitivity (80\%), our method produces low alarm rates, which helps improve the efficacy of alerts.
+Hypoxemia, especially persistent hypoxemia, is a rare but critical adverse surgical condition of high clinical significance.
+We developed hiNet, a novel end-to-end learning approach that employs a joint sequence autoencoder to predict hypoxemia during surgeries.
+In a large dataset of pediatric surgeries from a major academic medical center, hiNet achieved the best performance in predicting both general and persistent hypoxemia while outperforming strong baselines including the model used by the state-of-the-art hypoxemia prediction system.
+Our method produces low average false alarm rates, which helps mitigate alarm fatigue, an important concern in clinical care settings.

 This work has the potential to impact clinical practice by predicting clinically significant intraoperative hypoxemia and facilitating timely interventions.
 By tackling the challenging problem of predicting rare, but critical persistent hypoxemia, our model could help preventing adverse patient outcomes.

-We are currently working to implement our method directly into an application that can pull streaming live surgical data from our health system’s EHR and present the real-time prediction to a rapid response team consists of surgeons and anesthesiologists in an operating room.
-This will allow us to empirically test the utility of our method in a real-world scenario by evaluating how accurately the alarms raises and how it is used on actual anesthetic interventions.
-Although developed to target hypoxemia, our method could potentially generalize to other clinical rare event prediction problems such as predicting hypotension during anesthesia produdures or ICU admission.
+We are currently working to implement our method directly into an application that can pull live intraoperative data streams from our health system’s EHR and present real-time predictions to surgeons and anesthesiologists in operating rooms.
+This will allow us to prospectively test the utility of our method in a real-world scenario by evaluating how accurately the alarms raises and how it is used on actual anesthetic interventions.